travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 ## Default Test Script

-For projects using NPM, Travis CI will execute
+For projects using npm, Travis CI will execute

     npm test